totorojs/totoro/README.md

 ## 4. Config File

-If you prefer using a config file to cli options, you can place `totoro-config.json` in the CWD.
+If you need a config file, just place `totoro-config.json` in the CWD.

 The priority level of all config ways are: `command line > config file > totoro config > default config`